-- If an ACH payment is disputed, Givebutter will immediately remove the funds from your account.
-Accounts that go into a negative balance will be liable for and will be invoiced to cover those negative balances.
+If an ACH payment is disputed, Givebutter will immediately remove the funds from your account.
+Accounts that go into a negative balance will be liable for and invoiced to cover those negative balances.
 Please note: disputes on ACH payments are reviewed with a high degree of scrutiny.
-Accounts that have a pattern of disputed charges will have their ACH access revoked and may have their Givebutter account suspended.
+Accounts with a pattern of disputed charges will have their ACH access revoked and may have their Givebutter account suspended.

 Troubleshooting & FAQ

 Can I use ACH to make a recurring donation?

 Not at this time, but this may be supported in the future.

 Can I use ACH with international bank accounts?

 ACH only works with US bank accounts, and all payments are processed in USD.

 What is Plaid?
 Is it secure?